Atoms and Isotopes

 Mining and Mineral Use

 Some minerals are beneficial.
-An ore is a rock that contains minerals with useful elements.
-Aluminum in bauxite ore is extracted from the ground and refined to be used in aluminum foil and many other products.
+An ore is a rock that contains minerals with valuable elements.
+For example, aluminum in bauxite ore is extracted from the ground and refined in aluminum foil and other products.
 The cost of creating a product from a mineral depends on how abundant the mineral is and how much the extraction and refining processes cost.
-Environmental damage from these processes is often not figured into a product’s cost.
-It is crucial to use mineral resources wisely.
+In addition, environmental damage from these processes is often not figured into a product’s cost.
+Therefore, it is crucial to use mineral resources wisely.

 Finding and Mining Minerals

-Surface mining allows the extraction of ores that are close to Earth’s surface.
+Surface mining allows the extraction of ores close to the Earth’s surface.
 Overlying rock is blasted, and the rock that contains the valuable minerals is placed in a truck and taken to a refinery.
 Surface mining includes open-pit mining and mountaintop removal.
-Other methods of surface mining include strip mining, placer mining, and dredging.
+Other surface mining methods include strip mining, placer mining, and dredging.
 Strip mining is like open-pit mining but with material removed along a strip.

 The ore’s journey to becoming a useable material is only just beginning when the ore leaves the mine.
-Rocks are crushed so that the valuable minerals can be separated from the waste rock.
+First, rocks are crushed so that the valuable minerals can be separated from the waste rock.
 Then the minerals are separated from the ore.
 A few methods for extracting ore are:

-- Heap leaching: the addition of chemicals, such as cyanide or acid, to remove ore.
+- Heap leaching: adding chemicals, such as cyanide or acid to remove ore.

 - Flotation: the addition of a compound that attaches to the valuable mineral and floats.